Princess Mary's Christmas gift: Distribution

 The boxes were originally intended for "every sailor afloat and every soldier at the front" on Christmas day 1914, but eligibility was soon extended to everyone "wearing the King's uniform on Christmas day".
 Whilst around 400,000 were delivered by Christmas, distribution was not completed until 1920, by which time approximately 2.5 million had been delivered.
+The later deliveries included returning prisoners of war who had to apply to receive their gift.
+Gifts were set aside for prisoners of war but the decay of the tobacco and a certain amount of theft meant that more had to be purchased in order to refresh them.